katalyst/kpop/README.md

 To show a modal you need to add content to the kpop turbo frame.
 You can do this in several ways:
 1. Use `content_for :kpop` in an HTML response to inject content into the kpop frame (see `yield :kpop` above)
-2. Use `layout "kpop"` in your controller to wrap your turbo response in a kpop frame
+2. Respond to a turbo frame request from the kpop frame component.

 You can generate a link that will cause a modal to show using the `kpop_link_to` helper.

 `kpop_link_to`'s are similar to a `link_to` in rails, but it will navigate to the given URL within the modal turbo frame.
-The targeted action will need to generate content in a `Kpop::FrameComponent`, e.g. using `layout "kpop"`.
+The targeted action will need to generate content in a `Kpop::FrameComponent`, e.g. by responding to a turbo frame request with the ID `kpop`.

 ```html
 <!-- app/views/homepage/index.html.erb -->